nexmo-community/voice-google-speechtotext-js/README.md

 ## Configuration
-Apart from the Google credentials the only other parameter to configur is the hostname(s) The server needs to listen on 2 separate TCP ports to expose a websocket server for the browser and for the nexmo voice API to connect to, the defaults for this are port 8000 and port 8001.
+Apart from the Google credentials the only other parameter to configure is the hostname(s) The server needs to listen on 2 separate TCP ports to expose a websocket server for the browser and for the nexmo voice API to connect to, the defaults for this are port 8000 and port 8001.
 Almost everything is on port 8000 apart from the nexmo websocket connection which uses 8001, you can either run this server using ngrok and your local machine then expose each of the 2 ports under different hostnames or use the same hostname for the machine and just put `:8000` & `:8001` on the end of the hostnames.
 These are configured in the `.env` file.